tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please make a select statement which returns one pre-calculated field with name ‘person_information’ in one string like described in the next sample:
+Please make a select statement which returns one calculated field with name ‘person_information’ in one string like described in the next sample:

-`Anna (age:16, gender:‘female’, address:‘Moscow’)`
+`Anna (age:16,gender:'female',address:'Moscow')`

-Finally , please add the ordering clause by pre-calculated column in ascending mode.
+Finally , please add the ordering clause by calculated column in ascending mode.
 Please pay attention to quote symbols in your formula!

 ## Chapter IX